How to Use Photoshop Plugins in Affinity Photo | Ultimate Guide (2023)

 - The Plugin Window appears along with the layer you selected.

-- Here, you could use the structure slider and plenty of other features appearing in the right window.
+- Here, you could use the different sliders and plenty of other features appearing in the right window.

-That was a quick revision of using plugins in Affinity Photo.
+That was a quick overview of using plugins in Affinity Photo.

 What are the best Photoshop/Affinity plugins?